Table of Contents

 For the lover of tough adventure runs, Moose Mountain plays host to an annual Moose Mountain Trail run and the Iron Legs 50 Miler.
 I think I’ll stick with the hiking!

 Take Highway 66 from Bragg Creek and follow it just west of the Paddy’s Flats Campground.
 Turn north (right if coming from Bragg Creek) just past Paddy’s Flat onto the Moose Mountain Fire Road.
-Follow it to the parking lot.
-The access road to the trailhead is usually closed until mid-May.
+Follow it for 7 km to the parking lot.
+The access road to the trailhead is closed from December 1 – May 15th every year.

 Further reading on hikes in Kananaskis Country